-- Establish company management systems. - We established a conflict minerals compliance team comprised of executives in our global supply chain, procurement, research and development, finance and legal departments to implement our conflict minerals program. - Our Code of Ethics and Business Conduct Policy requires all of our employees to take a proactive stance in complying with all laws and regulations applicable to us, and we are formalizing our internal policy that specifically addresses compliance with conflict mineral requirements. - We implemented a supply chain system of controls and transparency through the use of the Conflict Minerals Reporting Template issued by the Electronics Industry Citizenship Coalition ("EICC") / Global e-Sustainability Intitiative ("GeSI") (the "EICC Template"), a supply chain survey designed to identify the smelters and refiners that process the necessary conflict minerals contained in our products.
+- 1. Establish company management systems. - We established a conflict minerals compliance team comprised of executives in our global supply chain, procurement, research and development, finance and legal departments to implement our conflict minerals program. - Our Code of Ethics and Business Conduct Policy requires all of our employees to take a proactive stance in complying with all laws and regulations applicable to us, and we are formalizing our internal policy that specifically addresses compliance with conflict mineral requirements. - We have established a supply chain system of controls and transparency designed to allow identification of the smelters and refiners in our supply chain, in part, through the use of the Conflict Minerals Reporting Template issued by the Electronics Industry Citizenship Coalition ("EICC")/Global e-Sustainability Initiative ("GeSI") (the "EICC Template"), a supply chain survey designed to identify the smelters and refiners that process the necessary conflict minerals contained in our products.

-- We strengthened our engagement with suppliers by educating them about the Rule, communicating our commitment to refrain from purchasing any products that are not conflict free, and engaging with them through the EICC Template and resulting due diligence efforts. - We maintain records relating to our conflict minerals program in accordance with our record retention guidelines. - 2.
+- We engaged with suppliers by educating them about the Rule, communicating our commitment to refrain from purchasing any products that are not conflict free, and engaging with them through the EICC Template and resulting due diligence efforts. - We maintain records relating to our conflict minerals program in accordance with our record retention guidelines. - 2.
 Identify and assess risks in our supply chain. - Subject matter experts in our global supply chain, procurement and research and development departments collaborate to identify direct suppliers that supply products or materials to us that may contain conflict minerals. - We conduct a supply chain survey using the EICC Template, requesting direct suppliers to identify smelters and refiners and country of origin of the conflict minerals in products or materials they supply to us. - We contact direct suppliers that do not respond to the supply chain survey by a specified date requesting responses, and contact direct suppliers that have returned incomplete responses to the supply chain survey requesting additional information. - We compare smelters and refiners identified by the supply chain survey against the list of facilities that have received a "conflict free" designation from the EICC/GeSI Conflict Free Smelter Program or other third party audit program, which designations provide country of origin and due diligence information on the conflict minerals sourced by such facilities. - 3.
 Design and implement a strategy to respond to identified risks.
 We will continue to engage with our suppliers that are, or are unable to determine whether they are, supplying us with products or materials that are not conflict free to encourage them to establish an alternative conflict free source of conflict minerals within a reasonable time frame. - 4.
 Carry out independent third party audit of supply chain due diligence at identified points in the supply chain.
-We do not have a direct relationship with any conflict mineral smelters or refiners, and we do not perform direct audits of these entities that provide our upstream suppliers with conflict minerals.
-We rely upon and monitor the development of such global stakeholder initiatives intended to facilitate third party audits and certifications of smelters and refiners, such as the EICC / GeSI Conflict-Free Smelter Program. - 5.
+We do not have a direct relationship with any conflict mineral smelters or refiners, and we do not perform direct audits of those entities that provide our upstream suppliers with products or materials from Covered Countries.
+We rely upon and monitor the development of such global stakeholder initiatives intended to facilitate third party audits and certifications of smelters and refiners, such as the EICC/GeSI Conflict-Free Smelter Program. - 5.
 Report on supply chain due diligence.
-This report is publicly available on our website at: www.investor.coopercos.com/governance.cfm.
+This report is publicly available on our website at: http://investor.coopercos.com/corporate-governance.cfm.